 Jamie’s trial was a tightening maze, walls squeezing in.
 Control was her lifeline—her plans, her future—but here, it slipped away.
 Panic choked her.
 “I don’t need to know everything,” she whispered, stepping into the void.
 The maze parted, and she returned, shaken but freer.

-Taylor faced a library of bleeding books, pages wailing with death.
-A skeletal figure—her own face—sneered, “You crave this: pain, horror.
+Taylor found herself in a library filled with books that seemed to bleed, their pages crying out with pain.
+A skeleton with her own face sneered at her, saying, “You crave this: pain, horror.
 You’re broken.”
-She stood tall.
-“I seek it to understand—not to fear.”
-The figure crumbled, leaving her resolute.
+She stood firm.
+“I seek it to understand, not to fear.”
+The figure fell apart, and Taylor felt stronger.

 Casey’s nightmare was a towering shadow, mocking: “Useless clown, all jokes, no worth.”
 It charged, and he faltered—then roared, “I’m more than that!”
 The shadow shattered, and he fell, raw but strong.